 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.

-You can also report side effects directly via the national reporting system listed in Appendix V. By reporting side effects you can help provide more information on the safety of this medicine
+You can also report side effects directly via the contact details listed below.
+By reporting side effects you can help provide more information on the safety of this medicine.